madl3x/x-scara/firmware/GCODES.md

 This `M360 M1` command allows you to move either the shoulder, or the elbow to an angle you expect and observe the result, usign nothing but standard GCode commands.
 For example, after invoking `M360 M1` you can move the arm's shoulder to 0º using `G0 X0` or the elbow to 90º using `G0 Y90`.

-It is also useful to use some specialized software (like Repetier, Octoprint, Pronterface, etc.) to move the machine's joints to the desired position, using their own user-interface.
+It is also useful when using specialized software (like Repetier, Octoprint, Pronterface, etc.) to move the machine's joints to the desired angular position, using their friendly user-interface.

 After you invoke `M360 M1` the machine will treat each later Gcode command, using X or Y coordinates, as angular positions.
-It applies to `G0`, `G1`, `G92` or others.
-It is not useful for regular printing, so after you test the machine, revert the coordinates back with `M360 M0`.
+It applies to `G0`, `G1`, `G92` and others.
+It is not intended for regular printing, so after you test the machine, revert the coordinates back with `M360 M0`.

 Examples:
 ```